lkrych/network_programming/socket_programming/README.md

 *implemented in the mail_server folder*

 The goal of this programming assignment is to show how to use the python standard library to create a mail server that recieves an email from a mail client.
 The mail server will print out the dialog between the two programs.

+### Web Proxy

+*implemented in the web_proxy folder*

+The goal of this assignment is to develop a Web proxy that intercepts traffic and redirects it to the proper server.
+The proxy should also redirect the response from the server back to the client.
+This proxy should be multi-threaded so that it will handle multiple requests at the same time.